orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 API level and using the  python bindings to the application presented in the `Using the Python interface`_ section.

-Here is a python code sample connecting several applications together:
+Here is a Python code sample connecting several applications together:

 .. code-block:: python